kyleskom/NBA-Machine-Learning-Sports-Betting/README.md

 If `-odds` is not given, enter the under/over and odds for today's games manually after starting the script.

-Optionally, you can add '-kc' as a command line argument to see the recommended fraction of your bankroll to wager based on the model's edge
+Optionally, you can add `-kc` as a command line argument to see the recommended fraction of your bankroll to wager based on the model's edge

 ## How to get new Data and Train Models
 ### Create dataset with the latest data for 2022-23 season